Impartial Games: A Challenge for Reinforcement Learning: Reinforcement learning for Nim

-The AlphaZero algorithm starts training from a clean slate with no specific game knowledge, besides knowing the rules of the games \cite{ silver2018general}.
-Policy network, value network and MCTS are three pillars of the AlphaZero algorithm.
-The policy network outputs a probability distribution over all the actions $\mathcal{A}$. $P(s, a)$ stands for the prior probability associated with action $a \in \mathcal{A}$ at state $s$.
-The probabilities of the illegal actions are set to zero and the remaining probabilities are re-normalized so that the summation of all the probabilities remains one.
-The policy network narrows down the search to the actions with high probability of leading to a win position, hence reducing the breath of the search tree.
-The value network outputs a scalar value $v \in [-1, 1]$ estimating the expected outcome from position $s$ if following the actions suggested by the policy network.
-Higher value of $v$ indicates the current player who is taking move at position $s$ has a higher change to win, and vice versa.
-The value of the leaf node is predicted by the value network, without which it can only be known at the end of the game where it is 1 when the current play won the game or -1 when lost, whereby effectively reducing the depth the search tree.
+The AlphaZero algorithm initiates training from a blank slate state, with its sole prior knowledge being the game's fundamental rules \citep{silver2018general}.
+Its architecture relies on three interdependent components: the policy network, the value network, and the MCTS.
+The policy network, typically a deep neural network, outputs a probability distribution $P(s, a)$ over all legal actions $a \in \mathcal{A}$ for a given state $s$.
+Probabilities for illegal actions are set to zero, and the remaining probabilities are re-normalised.
+This network serves to narrow the search space by prioritising actions with a high likelihood of leading to favourable outcomes, thereby reducing the MCTS's breadth.
+Concurrently, the value network outputs a scalar value $v \in [-1, 1]$, providing an estimate of the expected outcome from state $s$.
+A higher value indicates a greater probability of the current player winning, and vice versa.
+By predicting the value of leaf nodes, the value network effectively prunes the search tree's depth, as a full rollout to the game's conclusion is computationally expensive and its true outcome (1 for win, -1 for loss) is only definitively known at the end of the game.

+The training targets for the value network are derived from the actual outcomes of self-play games.
+If the agent wins a game, all encountered positions within that game are labelled as winning states (target value +1), and conversely, losing positions are labelled as -1.
+This self-generated labelling process is susceptible to noise, especially during the early stages of training when the PV-NN is untrained or weakly trained.
+Such noisy labels pose a significant challenge for neural networks, particularly in learning abstract functions like parity on long bitstrings \citep{zhou2023exploring}.
+Consequently, this inherent difficulty extends directly to the PV-NN's ability to accurately evaluate positions in Nim, where the optimal strategy is fundamentally linked to the nim-sum.